tkvogt/judy-graph-db/README.md

 <img src="doc/01.svg" width="200">

 If we connect 0 with with 1, we can take 0 and know that it is connected with 1, but if we take 1, we don't know that there is an incoming edge from 0.
 Therefore IF it is needed for an algorithm, we add another edge from 1 to 0 and mark it as opposite.
+To mark an edge as opposite we set the highest bit of the edge attr: 0x80000000 .
+You have to keep this in mind when assigning Word32 to Edgelabels.
 An undirected edge can be achieved by an edge from 0 to 1, and an edge from 1 to 0.

 Evaluating Patterns